catherinedevlin/ipython-sql/doc/user-guide/tables-columns.md

 %sqlcmd columns -t people
 ```

-If the table isn't in the defautl schema, pass `--schema/-s`.
+If the table isn't in the default schema, pass `--schema/-s`.
 Let's create a new table in a new schema:

 ```{code-cell} ipython3
 :tags: [hide-output]